puppetlabs/puppetlabs-apache/README.md

 ##### `ensure`

-This parameter specifies whether the configuration file should be present.
+Specifies whether the configuration file should be present.
 The default value is `present`, and valid values are `present` and `absent`.

 ##### `confdir`

-This parameter sets the directory in which Puppet places the configuration files.
+Sets the directory in which Puppet places the configuration files.
 The default value is `$::apache::confd_dir`.

 ##### `content`

-This parameter sets the content of the configuration file.
+Sets the content of the configuration file.
 The `$content` and [`$source`]($source) parameters are exclusive of each other.

 ##### `priority`

-This parameter sets the priority of the configuration file by prefixing its filename with this number.
+Sets the priority of the configuration file by prefixing its filename with this number.
 Apache uses this prefix to determine the order in which it applies configuration files.
 The default value is `25`.

 To omit the priority prefix in the configuration file's name, pass the `false` value to this parameter.

 ##### `source`

-This parameter points to the configuration file's source.
+Points to the configuration file's source.
 The [`$content`](#content) and `$source` parameters are exclusive of each other.

 ##### `verify_command`

-This parameter specifies the command to use to verify the configuration file.
+Specifies the command to use to verify the configuration file.
 It should use a fully qualified command.
 The default command is `/usr/sbin/apachectl -t`.

 The `$verify_command` parameter is only used if `$verify_config` is `true`.
 If the `$verify_command` fails, the configuration file is deleted, the Apache service is not notified, and the Puppet run raises an error.